-EYES: Slightly oval, of medium size.
-Well fitting eyelids.
+EYES: Slightly oval, of medium size, well fitting eyelids.
 Intelligent and lively expression.
-The brown eye harmonising with the coat colour, as dark as possible preferred.
+The brown eye colour harmonising with the coat colour, as dark as possible preferred.

-EARS: Leathers set on at medium height, a little backwards.
-Fine leathers hanging closely to the cheeks, ending in a rounded V shape.
-The length is about three quarters of the length of the head.
+EARS: Leathers set on at medium height, a little backwards, hanging closely to the cheeks, ending in a rounded V shape.
+Slightly shorter than those of the Hungarian Short-Haired Vizsla.